RKinDLab/Reach_alpha_Blue_heavy_Sim/doc/userdoc.rst

    Check how this output changes if you use the different launch file arguments described above.

-5. If you get output from above you can send commands to *Forward Command Controller*, either:
+5. If you get output from above you can send commands to *Forward Effort Controller*, either:

    #.
 Manually using ROS 2 CLI interface.